JavaScript Array

 , functions

-There are 3 ways to construct array in JavaScript:
+There are 2 ways to create arrays in JavaScript:

 new